senthilkumar207/senthilkumar_subramanian/README.md

 1. I want to __grow my skills further in the areas of digital marketing and data analytics__, which I will be able to do best in a career in this field.
 2. I am at a stage in my life where I __want more financial stability__, which a startup cannot provide.

 I am specifically looking for roles in digital marketing and data analytics, as I enjoy being in roles where I can play a significant part in driving the bottom line of the organisation.
-I also have real world experience in digital marketing and undergone basic training in data analytics.
+I also have real world experience in digital marketing, especially __Search Engine Optimisation__ and __Facebook paid advertising__, and undergone training in data analytics.

 <!-- Add link to the sections -->
 [Experience](#experience) <br>